 1. Lake of the Hills Community Clubhouse.
-The Clubhouse, located at 41 East Starr Avenue celebrated their centennial in January 2014.
+The Clubhouse, located at 41 East Starr Avenue celebrated their centennial in

-Lake Wales:
+• Lake Wales:

 - 1. The Museum at Chalet Suzanne.
 The museum closed with the closing of the Chalet Suzanne. - 2.
 Bok Tower Gardens.
-Bok Tower Gardens has offered ofFlorida's some most remarkable experiences more than 23 million visitors since 1929.
-Through historic landscape gardens, unique Singing Tower carillon and magnificent 1930s Mediterranean-style mansion, the Gardens offer unparalleled opportunities for artistic, cultural, personal and spiritual enrichment.
+Bok Tower Gardens has offered some of Florida's most remarkable experiences to more than 23 million visitors since 1929.
+Through its historic landscape gardens, unique Singing Tower carillon and magnificent 1930s